SEO isn’t simple, easy, or quick.

 What is On-Page SEO?

-Search engine optimization is the race that webmasters engage in to beat each other to the front page of Google.
+Search engine optimisation is the race that webmasters engage in to beat each other to the front page of Google.
 Let’s face it, higher ranking means more traffic, which means more leads and more sales.
 It doesn’t matter if you are a small local business, global e-commerce store, or a solopreneur affiliate marketing blogger.
 Higher search engine rankings lead to higher profits.

 So if SEO is a race, there are two factors that the winners have to take into consideration: on-page SEO and off-page SEO.